Meenah001/AMIS-Company-Sales-Report/README.md

 In order to achieve this, three questions need answers:

-1. Which Region/location has the highest sales made?
+1. Which Region/location was the highest sales made?

-2. Which Sales rep has made the highest sales?
+2. Which Sales Rep has made the highest sales?

 3. Which of our Customers purchased highest sales?

 The dataset is an excel file saved locally in a folder.
-The dataset is denormalised, that is all data are in a single table and this is not ideal for carrying out analysis
+The dataset was denormalised, that is all data are in a single table and this is not ideal for carrying out analysis

 ---